 William John.

-This behavior entails not taking the responsibility for the issue or the problem.
-Employees often try to shoulder off the responsibility by blaming other employees, supervisors or sometimes even the customers.
-This behavior often results in delaying of the problem resolution as the company must investigate the guilty before resolving the issue.
-Employees indulge in this kind of behavior to avoid bad evaluations, however, once proven guilty, they suffer even more.
+This behavior entails not taking responsibility for the issue or the problem.
+Employees often try to shoulder off the responsibility by blaming other employees, supervisors, or sometimes even the customers.
+This behavior often delays the resolution of the problem as the company must investigate the guilty party before resolving the issue.
+Employees indulge in this behavior to avoid inadequate evaluations; however, they suffer even more once proven guilty.

 Sample warning letter